 Western Resource Advocates supports rainwater harvesting as a method of reducing dependence on the West’s over-taxed rivers and aquifers.
 Rainwater harvesting raises water awareness for residents across the West.
 Many people don’t know where the water in their taps comes from.
 They are experientially disconnected from the water cycle, insulated by a water plumbing system that always provides water whenever you turn on the tap – drought, rain, or shine.
 Harvesting rainwater, however, can help us connect to the natural cycles of rain and drought.
 Using a rain barrel, an above ground tank, or below ground cistern brings attention to how much water plants and people need to survive.
 Someone with a rainwater harvesting system develops a water cycle awareness and understanding that water is limited.
 Ultimately, this transforms into a conservation mindset and determination not to waste this precious resource.
 As we embrace a fuller set of water conservation tactics, we place less pressure on pulling water from somewhere else, be it irrigated agriculture or flowing rivers.

 Allowing all of the West’s residents to use rainwater harvesting will build a conservation ethic in our communities, foster a deeper connection to water, and will not impact other water users.
 Studies in Colorado have shown that on average, only three percent of rainwater hitting our yards eventually makes it to waterways and aquifers;, in dry years, it’s zero percent.
 In the West, almost all of our river flows come from melting snow, not rainfall.
 In fact, the vast majority of rain that falls on the ground (or is routed there via your gutter) is consumed by plants on the ground.

-Western Resource Advocates Supported Legislation Legalizing Rain Barrels in Colorado
+Western Resource Advocates Supports Legislation Legalizing Rain Barrels in Colorado

-Western Resource Advocates will continue to support efforts by all state’s to promote the use of harvested rainwater – a gateway action to more water conservation.
+Western Resource Advocates support efforts by all state’s to promote the use of harvested rainwater – a gateway action to more water conservation.